 About the time I reached the main trail it was obvious that storm was headed right at me.
 And just to make things exciting, the sleet and lighting really started cranking up too.
 I hit the main trail, took a breather, and started climbing back up to the ATV.
 I knew this part of the trail would be the worst, it was about ½ mile up to the ATV at about a 1:1 slope, sort of like a stair climber with mud and rocks.
 Plus it ran right of the exposed spine of this steep ridge.

 I found a slide in the side of the trail I could hunker down in.
-I set my 26” stainless steel Remington Ultra Lightning Rod on a bush in the trees, packed everything metal into my pack and kicked it away as the last strike was too close for comfort.
+I set my rifle/lightning rod on a bush in the trees, packed everything metal into my pack and kicked it away as the last strike was too close for comfort.
 The storm clouds were pretty low and for a while I was actually looking down into the lightning bursts, that was something new and more than a little creepy.

 Tuesday morning was again super sloppy and cold and neither of us was excited about riding the ATV’s.
 We took my truck around the rim road on top and watched the GPS until the distance to the bull was the closest.
 I parked, Steve unloaded and took off on his ATV to go hunt, and I beat the brush for a different way into my bull.